ntnxcrex/frame/README.md

 8. create a launchpad to gain access to latest sandbox

 it is possible to move sandbox on various phases from prod -> dev -> test -> final user acceptance test -> production cycling the above automation.

+All the python scripts you find here should be parked to a linux machine able to interact with Calm and send requests to Frame API via public dns name (able to connect Frame control plane)